Thunder and the Void

 This uncertainty is the static he’s constantly at war with.
 The performance can never stop because stopping means confronting the possibility that there’s nothing underneath.

-His obsessive need to collect and possess things makes perfect psychological sense: if you have no past, no memories to anchor your sense of self, then your identity becomes what you own.
-Every artifact, every subordinate, every piece of gilt becomes evidence that you exist, that you matter, that you have substance.
+So his obsessive need to collect and possess things makes perfect psychological sense: if you have no past, no memories to anchor your sense of self, then your identity becomes what you own.
+Every artifact, every subordinate, every piece of shiny thing becomes evidence that you exist, that you matter, that you have substance.

-To lose something he owns isn’t just pragmatic failure—it’s existential threat.
+To lose something he owns isn’t just a logistics failure in a pragmatic sense but rather—it’s existential threat.

 If you were designing Saren as a romance option (à la a companion quest concept), the entire arc would be about whether genuine intimacy can exist when one person is incapable of vulnerability without self-destruction.